The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 See protocol address.

-An alternative name for a network object in an Oracle Names server.
-An alias stores the name of the object is referencing.
+An alternative name for a network object in a server.
+An alias stores the name of the object it is referencing.
 When a client requests a lookup of an alias, Oracle completes the lookup as if it is the referenced object.

 A host computer that runs the Oracle Net Firewall Proxy.
 An application gateway looks and acts like a real server from the client's point of view, and a real client from the server's point of view.
 An application gateway sits between the Internet and company's internal network and provides middleman services (or proxy services) to users on either side.